MontiCore/MCPython/report.md

 # Introduction
 The developed project is a python language software that offers support for calculation with si units, automated unit compatibility checking, and unit conversion.
-It supports a verity of SI units, a few examples are electric units and every type of time units.
+It supports a verity of SI units.
 ## Motivation
 Nowadays most businesses use software in order to improve the revenue and facilitate life.
 We see software in most of our day-to-day life, and while software is used in most things nowadays, it is not yet adapted